thunderpy/firefoxInstall/README.md

 # firefoxInstall
-Powershell script to install firefox different versions.
+Powershell script to install firefox by mentioning version number.